horatiu665/tweetlistener/wiki/tests/summer.md

 SELECT *, DATE_FORMAT(`created_at`, '%Y-%m-%d') DATEONLY, DATE_FORMAT(`created_at`, '%H:%i:%s') TIMEONLY, Count(*) FROM `godzilla` group by DATEONLY
 ```

-This results in a query result in phpmysql, which can then be turned into a chart using a button in phpmyadmin.
+The query result can then be turned into a chart using a button in phpmyadmin.
 The only issue with this is that the chart will show an x axis filled with dates which are drawn on top of each other, which cannot be read.
 Another problem is that the histogram, which is practically created, is too dispersed, and it would benefit from having wider bins.
 Therefore the following query can be used, to merge results over several days.

 ``` sql
 SELECT DATE_FORMAT(DATE_SUB(`created_at`, INTERVAL MOD(DAY(`created_at`), 3) DAY), '%Y-%m-%d') as DATES, Count(*) AS COUNT FROM `godzilla` group by DATES